infovista-opensource/vistamart-datasource/README.md

 ### Datasource configuration
 - Log on grafana
-- Install the "VistaMart" plugin by following the instruction on [grafana.com Website](https://grafana.com/grafana/plugins)
-- Create a "VistaMart" datasource
+- Create a "Infovista VistaMart" datasource
 - Enter the URL of the VistaPortal API url (for example: http://ivapi:9080/api)
 - Enter the *VistaPortal OAuth2 Client ID* (copied from the "VistaPortal Configuration" step)
 - Enter the *VistaPortal OAuth2 Client Secret* (copied from the "VistaPortal Configuration" step)